dart-lang/language/working/1426-extension-types/feature-specification-views.md

 }
 ```

+Note that `it` is subject to promotion in the above example.
+This is safe
+because there is no way to override this would-be final instance variable.

 The syntax `(Object it)` in the declaration of the view causes the
-view to have a constructor, and it can be used to obtain a value of
+view to have a constructor and a final instance variable `it` of type
+`Object`, and it can be used to obtain a value of the view type from a
-the view type from a given instance of the representation type.
+given instance of the representation type.
+This syntax is known as a

-The constructor is a factory that actually just returns its argument,
+_primary constructor_.

+It is possible to declare other constructors as well; details are
-but typed as the view type.
-A normal constructor with a body may be
+given in the proposal.
+A constructor body may be declared.
+It could be
-declared if we wish to verify that the given object satisfies some
+used, e.g., to verify that the given representation object satisfies
-constraints.
+some constraints.

+In any case, an instance creation of a view type, `View<T>(o)`, will
+evaluate to a reference to the value of the final instance variable
+of the view, with the static type `View<T>` (and there is no object
+at run time that represents the view itself).

 The name `TinyJson` can be used as a type, and a reference with that
 type can refer to an instance of the underlying representation type